Namit2111/bible-verse-finder/CONTRIBUTING.md

-Here's a customized `CONTRIBUTING.md` file based on your project **bible-verse-finder**, incorporating the Flask, ML, and HTML stack with a mention of potentially moving to Next.js:

 # Contributing to Bible-Verse-Finder

 Thank you for your interest in contributing to **Bible-Verse-Finder**!
 We appreciate your help in making this project better.
 Please follow the guidelines below to ensure that the contribution process is clear and efficient.